-Twenty-four (24) titles will be awarded in birth year categories from seven to eighteen.
-When a boy wins the English Youth Grand Prix, an English Girls’ Chess Champion title will also be awarded.
-When a girl wins the English Youth Grand Prix, an English Boys’ Chess Champion title will also be awarded.
-Results from girls-only and boys-only sections will count only for girls’ and boys’ titles, respectively.
+Twenty-four (24) titles are awarded in birth year categories from seven to eighteen.
+When a boy wins the English Youth Grand Prix, an English Youth Girls’ Chess Champion title is also awarded.
+When a girl wins the English Youth Grand Prix, an English Youth Boys’ Chess Champion title is also awarded.
+Results from girls-only and boys-only sections count only for girls’ and boys’ titles, respectively.
 Tie-breaks are decided by head-to-head results in any Grand Prix tournament, then Joint Champions are awarded and prize money is shared.
-Titles and prizes for all ages will be awarded only to players eligible to represent England in FIDE youth championships.
-Only designated tournaments are part of the Grand Prix, provided games are accepted into the ECF Grading Database and sections are limited to players under 21 years old, that results are submitted to the National Grading Team in a timely manner and accepted into the ECF Grading Database.
+Championship titles are awarded only to players eligible to represent England in FIDE youth championships.
+ECF members who are FIDE-registered with other national federations are eligible for cash prizes only.
+Tournaments are included on the understanding that sections are limited to players under 21 years old, that results are submitted to the National Grading Team in a timely manner and accepted into the ECF Grading Database.
 If these conditions are not met, results do not count.
 Grand Prix scoring varies by age.

-Players turning 9, 10, 11, 12, 13, 14, 15 and 16 in 2013: The best three results count, measured by tournament performance grades (TPGs) using junior selection methodology.
-In other words, Grand Prix scores by junior selection TPGs, from the Performance Calculator.
+Players turning 9, 10, 11, 12, 13, 14, 15 and 16 in 2014: The best three results count, measured by tournament performance grades (TPGs) using junior selection methodology.
+In other words, Grand Prix scores are junior selection TPGs from the Performance Calculator.
 Junior selection TPGs from all ‘major’ sections may count, but only one ‘minor’ section result may count.
 Only standard play counts.

-British Junior Chess Championships, 22 July – 4 August, North Shields
+British Junior Chess Championships, 29 July – 9 August, Torquay

 Additional rapid play tournaments for 7 and 8-years-olds:

-What this means for players and parents: ECF membership is the new eligibility requirement.
-Play in as many tournaments as you wish, but only the top three results count.
+What this means for players and parents: Play in as many tournaments as you wish, but only the top three results count.
 Two sections in the same tournament count as separate results, as may be the case for those who play in both the British Under 12 Championship and the British Under 13 Championship.
-Grand Prix scoring by junior selection TPGs means that players may ‘play up’ in age and immediately determine their own score using the Performance Calculator.
-Those with a technical understanding of the ECF grading system will note that, in general, tournaments conducted shortly after new grades are published (presently July and January) more accurately indicate the relative strength of players.
-They will also note that higher junior selection TPGs are more likely after the January grades are published, but that a more significant statistical advantage results by choosing tournaments where the strongest players compete.
-Wise players will simply play chess in more than the final three tournaments and be delighted to encounter stronger opponents.
-It is for this reason that junior tournaments are not for everybody.
-Adult tournaments often strengthen a young person’s chess more rapidly achieve the target grade and target rating needed to play for England in the major championships–the European Youth Chess Championships, the World Youth Chess Championships, the World Junior Chess Championship and the World Youth Under 16 Olympiad.
-Considering the different psychology involved, youth chess can be just as competitive as all-age chess.
+Grand Prix scoring by junior selection TPGs means that players may ‘play up’ in age and immediately predict their own score using the Performance Calculator; however, official scores are determined by the Controller.
+Scores from last year’s Grand Prix (link) may be useful for deciding where to play this year.
+Tournaments shown with higher junior selection TPG scores attracted stronger players than tournaments with lower scores.
+Junior tournaments are not for everybody.
+Adult (or all-age) tournaments often strengthen a young person’s chess more rapidly than youth chess; however, the psychological aspects of youth tournaments makes them more challenging for some highly talented juniors.
 Players who choose to compete in this Grand Prix gain experience relevant for the next level of youth championships–the European Youth and World Youth Chess Championships.
 Contact the Acting Controller of the English Youth Grand Prix with any questions.